alexle/alexle.github.com/posts/first-half-marathon.markdown

 ##Miles 7-10: Gut Check##

 I was pumped up and feeling good when I hit Mile 7.
-Until I realized that everything I did in the last hour, I was going to have to do again.
+Until I realized everything I did in the last hour, I was going to have to do again.

 Sticking to the plan, I turned my effort up a notch.
 If I was doing 70% capacity before, my goal was to do 80% here.
 For me, this stretch was difficult and more of a mental challenge than physical.